|The Frankfurt-Tipp rating:|

 |Running time:||Approx. 98 min.|

 |Rated:||From 12 years|

-After the death of her father the photographer Éléonore (Emma de Caunes) inherits his house in Brittany.
-In the house by the sea she spent many beautiful moments and connects with him valuable memories of her father, but also of her ex Samuel (Yannick Renier).
-Since business is not going too well, she is forced to sell the house.
-It's a difficult process you're supposed to be helping Samuel with.
-While new prospective customers are constantly being led through the house, Eacute;léonore and Samuel are confronted with their past and their failed love, which doesn't necessarily make letting go any easier…
+After the death of her father, photographer Éléonore (Emma de Caunes) inherits his house in Brittany.
+She has spent many happy moments in the house by the sea and associates with it precious memories of her father, but also of her ex Samuel (Yannick Renier).
+As business is not too good anymore, she is forced to sell the house.
+A difficult process in which Samuel, of all people, is supposed to assist her.
+As new prospective buyers are repeatedly shown through the house, Éléonore and Samuel are confronted with their past and their failed love, which doesn't necessarily make letting go any easier.

-The drama is full of numerous little moments of great truths about life, staged with a lot of emotion, a little quiet humour and a very pleasant reserve.
-The two main actors play authentically and you can really feel the intense past they have in common.
-Even though their looks and gestures reveal a lot, the viewer learns even more about their emotional world and also about their past through a narrative voice from off.
-Only at the end is it revealed from whom this voice comes, which gives the whole an additional attraction.
-On the one hand, the narrative perspective is shifted and kept at a distance not unlike that of the viewer.
-But in contrast to the audience the narrative voice is "omniscient" and can reveal the emotions of the protagonists very honestly.
+The drama is full of numerous small moments of great truths about life, directed with a great deal of feeling, a little quiet humour and a very pleasant restraint.
+The two main actors play authentically and you can really feel the intense past that connects them.
+Even though their looks and gestures reveal a lot, the audience learns even more about their emotional world and also about their past through an off-screen narrative voice.
+Only at the end it is revealed who this voice is coming from, which gives the whole thing an additional charm.
+For on the one hand, the narrative perspective is shifted here and kept at a distance not unlike that of the audience.
+But unlike the audience, the narrative voice is omniscient and can reveal the emotions of the protagonists very honestly.

 The Castles of Sand is a beautiful film for all arthouse lovers who have a soft spot for very quietly told, almost poetic life and love stories.
 A drama that shows how hard it can be to overcome the fear of a new beginning and how painful it often is to finally let go of what you love or have loved.
 For this there is clearly a deserved: Worth seeing!